lizhengDesign/Sketch-CopyUpdater/README.md

 ## Installation

 -   [Download](../../releases/latest/download/copy-updater.sketchplugin.zip) the latest release of the plugin
 -   Un-zip
 -   Double-click on copy-updater.sketchplugin

 ## How to use

-For text: use @<key> as content
+For text: use @your_key as content

-For symbol and nested symbol: use @<key> as its override value
+For symbol and nested symbol: use @your_key as its override value

 ### Examples: